varisDogukan/do-Va/README.md

  <div align='left'>
  <h1>Hi there <img src="https://github.com/do-Va/do-Va/blob/main/Hi.gif" width="100px"> </h1>

- I am a knowledge-hungry person who tries to learn new things and improve herself every day, albeit a little late.
+ I am a knowledge-hungry person who tries to learn new things and improve himself every day, albeit a little late.

  Here are some ideas to get you started: